tillbiskup/evedata/docs/architecture.rst

     * Monitor metadata

       Clearly, monitor metadata are not sufficiently modelled yet.
 In recent eveH5 files, they have only few attributes.
-Are the other attributes (comparable to the attributes of ``EveMeasureMetadata``) contained in the SCML file and could be read from there?
+Are the other attributes (comparable to the attributes of ``MeasureMetadata``) contained in the SCML file and could be read from there?

       Is there any sensible chance to relate monitor datasets to datasets in the standard section?
 Currently, it looks like the eveH5 monitor datasets have no sensible/helpful "name" attribute, only an ID that partly resembles IDs in the standard section.
 (And of course, there are usually monitors that do not appear in any other section, hence cannot be related to other devices/datasets.)